sahil-shubham/hackernews-clone/docs/database_schema.md

 # Database Schema Details (Prisma)

 This document provides a detailed explanation of the database schema for the Hackernews Clone, managed by Prisma and defined in `prisma/schema.prisma`.
-Understanding the data models, their relationships, and indexing strategies is crucial for comprehending the application's data flow and performance characteristics.

 ## DBML Diagram